 Main public projects

-• the SHARP (PEPR IA 2023 - 2027) project aims to design, analyze and deploy intrinsically frugal models (neural or not) able to achieve the versatility and performance of the best models while requiring only a vanishing fraction of the resources currently needed.
+• the SHARP project (PEPR IA 2023 - 2029) aims to design, analyze and deploy intrinsically frugal models (neural or not) able to achieve the versatility and performance of the best models while requiring only a vanishing fraction of the resources currently needed.

 Teaching